kazuhikoarase/synthkit/README.md

 mixer.inputs.push(osc.output);
 ```

-The module's parameters are not privided by value but function.
+The module's parameters are not provided by value but function.
 Therefore it's easy to connect each other.

 ```javascript